mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * See resources associated with application.
   * Can execute runbooks on each of these resources
   * Can see AWS Config, cloudtrail logs, alarms related to these resources

+## Fleet Manager

+* Fleet Manager allows to connect to instances, view file structure, log files, change windows registry... without to ssh to the instance.
+It's a convenient way to manage a fleet of servers.

+## State Manager / Maintenance Windows
+* State manager vs Maintenance Windows
+  * They both can run scripts on schedule on a set of instance.
+  * State manager [can run commands as soon as](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state-manager-targets-and-rate-controls.html#systems-manager-state-manager-targets-and-rate-controls-about-targets:%7E:text=If%20you%20create%20new,uses%20an%20Automation%20runbook.) a new instance is created for example by an autoscaling group.
+Maintenance windows works only by schedules.
+  * State manager report instances that do not comply, they can be seen in application manager for example, or Compliance.
+Maintenance Windows do not report anything
+  * Maintenance Windows can run Automation documents.
+State manager runs only RunCommands on managed nodes, although it can run automation documents on other resources like S3

 ## Patch Manager